 The National Curriculum provides both the content and the framework for most of what we teach at Brookdale Primary School.
 In the Early Years, children experience the seven areas of learning required as part of the Early Years Foundation Stage Curriculum.
 In Key Stage One and Key Stage Two children are taught the 'core' subjects of English, mathematics, science and the 'foundation' subjects of computing, history, geography, music, art, physical education (PE), design and technology (DT), and modern foreign language (MFL).
-RE is taught according to the WASRE local authority guidance.
-Whilst the National Curriculum provides the framework, the curriculum at Brookdale Primary School is much broader and tailored to the needs and context of the children.
+RE is taught through a published scheme in line with the WASRE local authority guidance.